Ed Moses (swimmer)

-He is a class of ‘99 graduate of Lake Braddock Secondary School in Burke, Virginia which has several other notable athletic alumni including: Mia Hamm, Allen Johnson, and Hubert Davis.

 Career

 Moses was born in Loma Linda, California, to U.S. Air Force colonel Glenn Edward and schoolteacher Sissy Moses.
 He did not begin swimming year-round until his senior year of high school.
+He is a class of ‘99 graduate of Lake Braddock Secondary School in Burke, Virginia.

 Moses swam for the University of Virginia and won in the 100-meter and 200-meter breaststroke events at the 2000 NCAA Division I Championships, setting world records for both events (in 2000 the NCAAs were swum short course meters, allowing for world records).
 He graduated from the University of Virginia in 2004 with a degree in sports medicine.
-He has also volunteered as an assistant coach at the University.
+He has also volunteered as an assistant coach at the university.

 Leading into the 2000 Olympic Games, Moses broke an American record at the 2000 U.S. Olympic Trials.
 At the 2000 Olympics he won two medals: silver in the 100-meter breaststroke and gold as a member of the USA's world record-setting 4 × 100 medley relay.

 On Nov.
 5, 2010 SwimmingWorld.TV announced that Ed Moses was making a comeback.
 As part of his return to swimming, Moses swam at the 2011 U.S. Masters Short Course Nationals.